 Can superhuman AI help us improve?

-discussing data from the game of go
+discussing data from the game of Go

-- 13 minutes read - 2768 words
+- 13 minutes read - 2639 words

-As AI continues to improve at writing and math-based tasks, it seems plausible that it either has or soon will surpass domain experts in these tasks.
+As AI continues to improve at writing and math-based tasks, it seems plausible that it either has or soon will surpass domain experts in some of these tasks.
 This post aims to explore to what extent superhuman AI in a domain can instruct and empower humans to improve for themselves.

-Discussion on Shin et. al
+Discussion on Shin et al.

 Summarising their point